 There are approximately three male economics majors for every female economics major nationwide.
 As a bright-eyed and optimistic frosh, I thought I would be one girl closer to closing that gap.
 There was no need for me to put away the T3i calculator after high school.
 For me, economics seemed to be the perfect marriage of mathematical concepts with creative problem-solving.

 When many think of economics majors, they think of the men who want to take over Wall Street with a new suit and a fresh cup of coffee.
 Two summers ago, I was a public finance intern for a wealth management company called BlackRock.
-While I was there, I met Maria, the only female managing director in the public finance department.
+While I was there, I met Marie, the only female managing director in the public finance department.
 She gave me advice about how to navigate the sexism that I would experience if I studied economics in college and pursued finance after.
 She told me to utilize the people and resources on my campus to manage the inherent sexism I would face as a woman trying to make it in the business world.

 Today, inherent sexism in economics is not speculation, it’s reality.
-Maria’s advice continues to stick with me and has made me realize that I’m not getting the education and support that I need.
+Marie’s advice continues to stick with me and has made me realize that I’m not getting the education and support that I need.
 As a fed up and let down sophomore, I am not on track to be an economics major anymore.

 I didn’t just decide to pursue another major because I found economics boring.
 It wasn’t just because many boys in my classes would bombard me with the wrong answers and try to prove to me and other female students that they were right.
 In short, since economics is the most popular major at Occidental, there need to be more academic and career-oriented resources for female economics majors.
 This will create a more healthy learning environment for female economics majors at Occidental, motivate women to purse economics or an economic related field and alleviate the gender disparity within the field as a whole.